Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 ## The page title

 {% caption There is a title here %}
-{% asset_img website-title.svg 220 160 The browser tab is named “wolf story” %}
+{% asset_img website-title.svg 220 160 "The browser tab is named “wolf story” 'The browser tab is named “wolf story”'" %}
 {% endcaption %}

 The browser let's us specify the text that appear in the tab.